workjs/workjs/modules/docserver/doc/map.md

 The "/home" line defines that if a browser is directed to "http://your.ser.ver/home" and sends a http "GET" request, then WorkJS will look for a javascript function "get" located in a file "www/home.js" and a nunjucks html template in a file "www/home.get" to render the reply page.
-You can use the "get" funktion or the ".get" template or both together.
+You can use the "get" function or the ".get" template or both together.

 The "/login" line defines that a "POST" request sent to "http://your.ser.ver/login"